 Here, \(\textit{score}_i\) represents the score of the \(i^{\text{th}}\) document.
 The term \(r_i\) denotes the binary relevance feedback, indicating whether the document is relevant or not (details in Section \ref{sec:intelligent_relevance}).
 The terms \(z_i\) and \(z_j\) in the softmax function correspond to the BM25 scores of documents \(i\) and \(j\).

 Finally, we rank the source documents based on their scores for their potential to be buggy (Step 9, Fig. \ref{fig:schematic_diagram}) and return the top-K (e.g., K=10) documents.
-Our scoring process aims to bridge the gap between bug reports and source code by incorporating a deeper contextual understanding of the LLM and going beyond their textual and semantic relevance (Table \ref{tab:bug_report}).
+Our scoring process aims to bridge the gap between bug reports and source code by incorporating deeper contextual understanding of the LLM beyond textual and semantic relevance (Table \ref{tab:bug_report}).